azorkai/ultimate_twitter_tool/README.md

 # Ultimate X Tool (Chrome Extension, MV3)

-Minimal, modern, and safe helper for X. Primary goal: follow back verified followers with human‑like pacing.
+Minimal, modern, and privacy‑first helper for X. Now includes a live Network Debugger and a DM Inbox viewer with an elegant modal chat UI.
 Built with plain MV3 modules; no build step.

 ## Features